Oroville Dam: 2009 river valve accident

 At around 7:30 am on July 22, 2009, several workers were deep below the reservoir operating flow controls to test a river valve chamber in the Oroville Dam.
 When the flow reached 85%, suction pulled a breakaway wall downstream into a 35 ft diversion tunnel, cutting lights and nearly sending three workers to their deaths in the roaring current.

 One of the workers who was badly injured survived by clinging to a bent rail, where he was struck by tools and equipment being sucked into the tunnel.
 He was hospitalized for four days with head trauma, a broken leg and arm, cuts, and bruises.

-Cal OSHA concluded opening the valves without an energy-dispersion ring, which reportedly was absent, "created water flow with such great turbulence that it blocked an air vent and created a vacuum."

-The U. S. Occupational Safety and Health Administration sanctioned the DWR with six citations, including five classified as serious, and the department was initially fined $141,375.
+The California Division of the Occupational Health and Safety Administration (Cal OSHA) concluded opening the valves without an energy-dispersion ring, which reportedly was absent, "created water flow with such great turbulence that it blocked an air vent and created a vacuum".
+It sanctioned the DWR with six citations, including five classified as serious, and the department was initially fined $141,375.
 Two of the "serious" citations were overturned on appeal.

 This river valve system was one of the first parts of the dam to be built when the dam project started in 1961, because its initial purpose was to divert the river while the dam was under construction.
 After that, it served various purposes, including as a possible emergency release valve.
 Since the accident, DWR had implemented a standing order that prohibited the operation of the river outlet system and significantly limited access to the river valve chamber.
-Following the accident, DWR entered into a 2012 agreement with CalOSHA to hire a third-party expert to improve the safety of the river valve outlet system (RVOS) and make it operational again.
+Following the accident, DWR entered into a 2012 agreement with Cal OSHA to hire a third-party expert to improve the safety of the river valve outlet system (RVOS) and make it operational again.
 In 2014, DWR embarked on an accelerated refurbishment program to respond to concerns about operational needs during the ongoing drought.
 The system was mostly refurbished and was used during 2014 and 2015 to meet Endangered Species Act temperature requirements for the Feather River.
 Some additional refurbishments were being made to portions of the RVOS and were expected to conclude in early 2017.